Discipline is a process used to correct an employee's job performance or for a violation of rules or standards.

 The disciplinary actions must be progressive in nature, beginning with the least severe appropriate action and progressing to the more severe, for repeated instances of poor job performance, or for repeated violations of the same rule or standard.
 However, progressive discipline need not be used when an infraction or a violation is of a serious nature or when an employee is in the initial probationary period.

 Disciplinary actions that result in suspension without pay, demotion, or dismissal may be appealed by the employee to Human Resource Management Services (HRMS).
-The employee must first complete the agency’s grievance procedure before appealing to HRMS or the employee may request a waiver of this requirement.
+The employee must first complete the agency’s grievance procedure before appealing to HRMS or the employee may request a waiver of this requirement using the SFN 53730 Employee Request for Waiver of Internal Agency Grievance Procedure form.
 Appeals must be submitted to the Director of HRMS within 15 working days of an employee’s receipt of the results of the agency grievance procedure, or within 15 working days from the date of the waiver.
 An additional fifteen working days is not available if the requested waiver is denied.

 Written documentation is required to support all disciplinary actions.